Denver International Airport

 Car rental companies include Advantage, Alamo, Avis, Budget, Dollar, Hertz, National and Thrifty.

 Taxis are available from outside the baggage claim area of the airport.
-The rate to the city centre is about $55, and the trip should take about half an hour.
+The rate to the city centre is from $55, and the trip should take about 40 minutes.
 Taxi operators include Denver Yellow Cab and Freedom Cabs.

 Transfer between terminals